 For example, your program could provide devices through the device lending program to VR clients under contract with VR- the benefits to VR clients include ensuring a better fit of the technology for their clients, lower discontinuance rates, and cost savings for VR (as a “try before you buy” option, every device loaned that does not work for the client would have been a device VR would have purchased in the past to try in the hopes it would work).

 What is the allowable indirect rate?

-Not more than 10% of funds made available through an AT Act state grant may be used for indirect costs.
+Not more than 10% of funds made available through a Section 4 AT Act federal grant may be used for indirect costs.

 What are indirect costs?

 Normally, indirect costs are the costs that accrue from the general operation of an organization and cannot be specifically identified with a particular project.
 These costs are sometimes referred to as facilities and administrative (F&A) costs or overhead.
 An indirect cost is NOT directly identified with a single final cost objective, but is identified with two or more final cost objectives, such as accounting, personnel, or depreciation on equipment.
 Indirect costs charged to various grants/contracts should be based on the benefit received.
 If the grant/contract did not benefit materially, it should not share the indirect cost.

 A direct grant/contract cost is any cost that can be identified specifically with a final cost objective (e.g., a particular direct activity).
 Costs must be allowable, allocable, and reasonable.